Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 - Secure configuration — that the systems on your estate aren’t running with default credentials, unnecessary services, or out-of-the-box settings that ship insecure.

-- User access control — that administrative privileges are managed, that accounts are timely removed when people leave, that you’re not using shared logins for sensitive systems.
+- User access control — that administrative privileges are managed, that accounts are removed in a timely way when people leave, and that you’re not using shared logins for sensitive systems.

 - Malware protection — that anti-malware is deployed and current on devices that need it.